jeffrey-chen-asdrp/project/squidgame/planner.md

 - Obedience (80-100): Votes and acts accordingly with the majority, avoids conflict
 - Revenge tendency (80-100): Votes for people who voted against them
 - Physical (35-100): In a scuffle, dictates who will win
-- Morals (1-100): More likely to be hesitant be voting or not vote at all
 - Aggression (1-100): In scuffles, will be more likely to be the initializer in pushing others off, securing kills but lowering their trustworthiness

 - Every player will have a list of relationships with other players, with it being a numerical value.
-Trustworthiness will be 75% of the value, while trait similarity will be the other 25%
+Trustworthiness will be 60% of the value, 15% charisma, while trait similarity will be the other 25%

 - SCORE WILL BE CALCULATED WITH PLACEMENT; LAST PLACE WILL BE 1/12, while FIRST PLACE WILL BE 12/12 (1.00)